Welcome to our January 2020 Monthly Briefing

 Investing in fundraisers

 Undercutting existing recruitment sector providers is hardly a novel or necessarily sustainable business plan.
 There has to be something else for the service to stand out and appeal.
-Which is where the GoodJobs bursary fund comes in.
+This is where the GoodJobs bursary fund comes in.
 GoodJobs has been established as a social enterprise and is committed to distributing 25% or more of its profits for social good.
 Specifically, it will donate this sum via a grant-making fund to support the training of fundraisers.
 They will distribute the fund regionally to try to reduce geographical bias.
 It will be distributed based on the income generated via each region.

 Finding even more fundraisers